Dresden under fine dust attack: How dangerous is the air today?

 Aktuelle Messdaten zur Luftqualität in Dresden am 3.
 Juni 2025: Feinstaubwerte, Grenzwerte und Empfehlungen für die Bevölkerung.

-Current measurement data on air quality in Dresden on June 3, 2025: fine dust values, limit values and recommendations for the population.
-(Symbolbild/MD)
+Current measurement data on air quality in Dresden on June 3, 2025: fine dust levels, limit values and recommendations for the population.

 Dresden under fine dust attack: How dangerous is the air today?

-Air quality in Dresden is always the focus of the public discussion.
-On June 3, 2025, the measurements at the station on Winckelmannstrasse show that the load due to fine dust (PM10) is still a serious topic.
-The limit for fine dust is 50 micrograms per cubic meter of air, whereby this value may only be exceeded 35 times-a requirement that is difficult to observe in many cities.
-The current situation in the Saxon state capital reflects a broad trend that the Federal Environment Agency describes here very clear.
+Air quality in Dresden is always the focus of public discussion.
+On June 3, 2025, measurements at the station on Winckelmannstrasse show that pollution from fine dust (PM10) is still a serious issue.
+The limit value for fine dust is 50 micrograms per cubic meter of air, although this value can only be exceeded 35 times per year - a requirement that is difficult to meet in many cities.
+The current situation in the Saxon state capital reflects a broad trend that the Federal Environment Agency describes very clearly.

-In Dresden, the air quality is measured by three main parameters: fine dust, nitrogen dioxide and ozone.
-The measurement methods are clearly defined: While nitrogen dioxide and ozone are decisive as an hourly means, fine dust measurement takes place as an hourly sliding daily remedy.
-The different limit values are given special attention: values over 200 micrograms for nitrogen dioxide are classified as "very bad", while fine dust values fall into this category from 100 micrograms.
-In Europe, by the way, we expect 240,000 early deaths from fine dust pollution, a number that stimulates thinking.
+In Dresden, air quality is measured by three main parameters: fine dust, nitrogen dioxide and ozone.
+The measurement methods are clearly defined: While nitrogen dioxide and ozone are the hourly average, the fine dust measurement is carried out as an hourly daily daily average.
+Particular attention is paid to the different limit values: values above 200 micrograms for nitrogen dioxide are classified as “very bad”, while fine dust values from 100 micrograms fall into this category.
+Incidentally, in Europe we expect 240,000 premature deaths every year due to fine dust pollution, a number that gives food for thought.

-If you want to make a knowledgeable manner about the air quality in Dresden, you can conveniently do this via numerous available online portals and apps that offer updated data on fine dust and other pollutants every hour.
-The air data portal of the Federal Environment Agency offers comprehensive information, including the time processes of the pollutant concentrations and tabular lists of the stress situation at the measurement stations.
-A free app for Android and iPhone provides information about the values of fine dust, nitrogen dioxide and ozone.
+Anyone who would like to find out about the air quality in Dresden can do so easily via numerous available online portals and apps that offer hourly updated data on fine dust and other pollutants.
+The air data portal of the Federal Environment Agency offers comprehensive information, including temporal trends in pollutant concentrations as well as tabular lists of the pollution situation at the measuring stations.
+A free app for Android and iPhone provides information about the levels of fine dust, nitrogen dioxide and ozone.

-As far as the health recommendations are concerned, particularly sensitive people should be in "poor" quality - if the fine dust is between 51 and 100 micrograms per cubic meter of air - are more inside and avoid physical exertion outdoors.
-With “moderate” quality, short -term negative health effects are unlikely, but precautions do not remain without meaning.
+As far as health recommendations are concerned, particularly sensitive people should stay indoors and avoid physical exertion outdoors if the quality of fine dust is “poor” – when the fine dust is between 51 and 100 micrograms per cubic meter of air.
+With “moderate” quality, short-term negative health effects are unlikely, but precautionary measures are not entirely without sense.

 A look at the causes

 Air pollution has many faces.
-In addition to local transport and industry, weather conditions are also important factors that can affect air quality.
-After a strong New Year's Eve fireworks, an increase in fine dust pollution can be determined, for example.
-Around 2050 tons of fine dust are released into the air annually by fireworks - 75 percent of which on New Year's Eve alone.
-However, this burden is not significant compared to year -round air pollution.
+In addition to local transport and industry, weather conditions are also important factors that can influence air quality.
+After a powerful New Year's Eve fireworks display, for example, an increase in fine dust pollution can be noticed.
+Around 2,050 tons of fine dust are released into the air every year through fireworks - 75 percent of this on New Year's Eve alone.
+However, this pollution is not significant compared to year-round air pollution.

-In the long term, the data show that emissions in Germany have been reduced by around 64 percent in the past 30 years, with the greatest decline in carbon monoxide.
-Nevertheless, there are still exceeding limit values for nitrogen -containing pollutants in German cities, including Munich and Ludwigsburg.
-This teaches us that there is still a lot to do despite the progress in environmental protection.
+In the long term, the data shows that emissions in Germany have been reduced by around 64 percent over the last 30 years, with the largest decline being in carbon monoxide.
+Nevertheless, limit values for nitrogen-containing pollutants are still exceeded in German cities, including Munich and Ludwigsburg.
+This teaches us that despite advances in environmental protection, there is still much to be done.

-Air quality is not just a question of numbers - it gives an insight into the health of man and nature.
-With a "bad" or even "very bad" index, the sustainable change of our emissions and the careful handling of the resources are essential.
-We should provide a better air hand in hand - for ourselves and the coming generations.
+Air quality is not just a question of numbers - it provides insight into the health of people and nature.
+If the index is “bad” or even “very bad,” sustainable change in our emissions and careful use of resources are essential.
+Hand in hand, we should ensure better air – for ourselves and future generations.